fegle/ewshdecay/README.md

 - In case the NLO EW corrections are negative and beyond -100% the LO decay widths are given out and a warning is printed.

 - The NNLO corrections to h2->h1h1 are exact only for parameter configurations where the LO width vanishes.
-Otherwise they are only approximate to an extent which cannot be estimated without the full NNLO calculations.
+Otherwise they are only approximate to an extent which cannot be estimated without the full NNLO calculation.

 - Be careful when interpreting and comparing the results of different renormalization scheme choices.
 A proper comparison requires the consistent conversion of the input parameters.
-This feature can be provided on demand.
+This feature can be chosen in the input file.

-A detailed description of the model is given in the manual.
+A detailed description of the model is given in *[]*.
 When the code is downloaded an up-to-date pdf version is included in the doc folder.

 ### Changes
 All changes in the code that affect the results are documented in the CHANGELOG.

-### Contributors and Citation Guide
-The code was written by Felix Egle, Margarete Mühlleitner, João Viana and Rui Santos.
-If you use EWsHDECAY please cite *[]*..

 ### Compilation